Help & guide

 What is RandKeyKit?

 A simple toolkit for generating the secrets you need every day — passwords, passphrases, API keys, and more.
 Every value is created with your browser's built-in secure random generator, so the results are genuinely unpredictable and safe to use.
+Open the generator to get started.

 Your privacy